NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/classes/Running-a-JupyterLab-Notebook/README.md

 * Double click on `Kids-First-Elements-of-Style-Workflow-Creation-Maintenance`
 * Double click on `classes`
 * Double click on `Running-a-JupyterLab-Notebook`
-* Finally, double click on `1-using-the-command-line.ipynb` to open the notebook
+* Finally, double click on `Using-the-command-line.ipynb` to open the notebook

 Next, clear the outputs and restart the kernel by selecting from the pull down menu under `Kernel`: